CoLRev-Environment/search-query/docs/source/index.rst

 .. image:: https://mybinder.org/badge_logo.svg
    :target: https://mybinder.org/v2/gh/CoLRev-Environment/search-query/HEAD?labpath=docs%2Fsource%2Fdemo.ipynb

-Search-query is a Python package for **translating academic literature search queries (i.e., parsing and serializing)**, but also for **validating, simplifying, and improving** them.
+**Search-query** is a Python package designed to **load**, **lint**, **translate**, **save**, **improve**, and **automate** academic literature search queries.
-It implements various syntax validation checks (aka. linters) and prints instructive messages to inform users about potential issues.
-These checks are valuable for preventing errors—an important step given that previous studies have found high error rates in search queries (Li & Rainer, 2023: **50%**; Salvador-Oliván et al., 2019: **90%**; Sampson & McGowan, 2006: **80%**).

-We currently support PubMed, EBSCOHost, and Web of Science, but plan to extend search-query to support other databases.
+It currently supports PubMed, EBSCOHost, and Web of Science, and it is extensible to support other databases.
-The package can be used programmatically or through the command line, has zero dependencies, and can therefore be integrated in a variety of environments.
+The package can be used programmatically, through the command line, or as a pre-commit hook.
+It has zero dependencies, and can therefore be integrated in a variety of environments.
-The parsers, and linters are battle-tested on over **500 (TO UPDATE)** peer-reviewed queries registered at `searchRxiv <https://www.cabidigitallibrary.org/journal/searchrxiv>`_.
+The parsers, and linters are battle-tested on peer-reviewed queries registered at `searchRxiv <https://www.cabidigitallibrary.org/journal/searchrxiv>`_.

 A Jupyter Notebook demo (hosted on Binder) is available here: